How to apply

 - Students will be given Bridging Projects to complete over the summer to bridge the gap between GCSE and A Level courses, enabling them to get off to a flying start in September.

-- Stage 6: On GCSE Results Day in August, offer holders must attend an online enrolment interview to confirm admission and course choices.
+- Stage 6: On GCSE Results Day in August 2025, conditional offer holders must attend an enrolment interview in the afternoon to confirm admission and course choices.

 Pathways